ec-johnston/2021GL094038/README.md

 ## data

-Post-processed data for the US Pacific Coast region at 4 km spatial resolution (some processed data not included due to size):
+Processed data for the US Pacific Coast region at 4 km spatial resolution (some processed data not included due to size):

 - daily_precip_2010_2017.rds: daily precipitation data from PRISM
 - land_use.rds: land use designation into urbanized (>50,000 people), urban cluster (2,500 – 50,000 people), and rural (<2,500 people)